From Internal Diagnosis to External Auditing: A VLM-Driven Paradigm for Data-Free Online Backdoor Defense: Preliminary

 \subsection{\textbf{Threat Model.}}

-We adopt a stringent test-time threat model where the defender deploys a potentially compromised ``suspicious model" $f_S$ without access to its original training data.
+We adopt a stringent data-free test-time threat model where the defender deploys a potentially compromised ``suspicious model'' $f_S$ strictly without access to any labeled reference data.
 The adversary may have embedded arbitrary backdoors—including stealthy clean-label or dynamic triggers—into $f_S$.
 To secure the inference, the defender utilizes a public, pre-trained, and clean VLM as an external auditor.
 As a foundation model pre-trained on billion-scale open-world corpora, the VLM's feature space is statistically independent to the specific, poisoned distribution of the victim, making it blind to local triggers.
 Furthermore, the VLM remains strictly frozen during the defense phase, eliminating the attack surface for test-time weight manipulation.
 The defense goal is to purify the prediction stream online, minimizing ASR while preserving CA.